I Love India Free Horoscope 2008

 Liquid Dancing

-One of the most expressive and flexible kind of dance form is the Liquid Dancing.
-It is basically a dance form that involves smooth gestures and body movements, giving an illusion that the dancer’s body is as movable as something that is liquid.
-Basically, the arms and hands are in focus though advanced dancers move the full body.
+One of the most expressive and flexible dance forms present in the world today, liquid dancing is an illusion-based form of gestural, interpretive dance.
+In other words, it is a dance form that involves smooth gestures and body movements, giving an illusion that the dancer’s body is as movable as something that is liquid, thus the name of the dance.
+Basically, the arms and hands are in focus, though advanced dancers move the full body.
 Learning the liquid dance is not easy and requires immense amount of practice and learning.
-It takes time to learn how to move your body in a way that it gives an illusion of a liquid moving or flowing.
+It takes time to learn how to move your body in a way that it gives an illusion of a flowing or moving liquid.

 History and Origin of Liquid Dance